coderadi-in/pyctk/04. Geometry Managers/docs.md

 ## 03. The Place Manager

-The place geometry manager allows absolute or relative positioning of the widgets withig their parent containers.
+The place geometry manager allows absolute or relative positioning of the widgets within their parent containers.
 It gives pixel-level control over widget placement.
 It's not commonly used for UIs due to its lack of automatic resizing logic.

 ### Common Use-Cases